citiususc/Linguakit/README.md

 * PoS tagger (flag "tagger"): the software also provides the PoS tagger 'CitiusTools".
 It is provided with two submodules: NER (-ner) and NEC (-nec).
 The NEC module returns semantic tags for named entities: NP0SP00 (Person), NP00G00 (Location), NP00O00 (Organization), NP00V00 (Miscelaneous)

 * Multiword extraction (flag "mwe"): It extracts multiwords from PoS tagged text.
 There are several options, each one being a specific lexical association measure for ranking the candidate terms: chi square ("chi", by default measure), loglikelihood ("log"), mutual information ("mi"),  symmetrical conditional probability ("scp"), simple co-occurrences ("cooc").

+* Keyword extraction (flag "key"): It extracts keywords (lexemes and proper names) from PoS tagged text and ranked them using a reference corpus and chisquare.

 * Sentiment analysis (flag "sent"): It returns POSITIVE, NONE or NEGATIVE, using a polarity lexicon and a classifier trained from annotated tweets.
 The input should be a sentence or a small paragraph.